tekknolagi/tekknolagi.github.com/_posts/2024-03-15-wakeonlan.md

 ```

 The configuration file just sets `index.html` as the default directory index
-page and sets the directory root.
+page and sets the root directory.

 When I click one of the buttons, it sends a request to---yes, you guessed
 it---a CGI handler.
 It's very small, and could even be smaller if I didn't log